-Once you give the article a read feel free to message us any questions you still have about these incredible off-the-beaten-path locales.
+Once you give the article a read feel free to chat with us to ask any questions you still have about these incredible off-the-beaten-path locales.

 The main towns in Granma, Cuba are Manzanillo and Bayamo - together, they provide a multitude of amazing things to do for travelers!
 Manzanillo is low-key, way off the beaten tourist path, and not easy to access by public transit.
 It’s a gritty town known as a port of arms during the revolution and for the street organists who still entertain visitors today.

-Bayamo is known for this unique Saturday night street party unlike any other festival in the country.
+Bayamo is known for this unique Saturday night street party, unlike any other festival in the country.
 You’ll hear the locally famous pipe organs playing, dancing is expected.
 Chess sets line the street for anyone that wants to play.
 The smell of whole roast pig wafts through the air enticing people to eat some pork and drink ostiones - an oyster cocktail.
 This is one of the things to do in Bayamo that you won't want to miss!

 There are numerous trails to hike in Granma province, many are easy to reach from Manzanillo and Bayamo.
 As you walk through the lush forests, know that you may be walking in Fidel Castro’s footsteps as this area was one of his hiding spots during the revolution.